Published February 4th, 2017 by Bob Ciura

 AT&T expects 2017 revenue and adjusted earnings-per-share to increase in the low-single digits.
 Meanwhile, Comcast has not provided a 2017 forecast, but analysts expect 8.5% earnings growth.

 AT&T and Comcast both pay dividends, but they are vastly different dividend stocks.
-AT&T is a high-yield dividend stock, with a 4.7% dividend yield.
+AT&T is a a member of the high dividend stock list, with a yield often above 5% (at 4.7% at the time of this writing).

 By comparison, Comcast has a much lower current yield, of 1%.